Dr. Dre

 During the 2000s, Dr. Dre shifted focus onto production for other artists, occasionally contributing vocals.
 He signed Eminem in 1998 and 50 Cent in 2002, while extensively contributing to releases by both artists.
 Aftermath has since signed other artists including the Game, Kendrick Lamar, Anderson .Paak, Silk Sonic, Busta Rhymes, Eve, and Rakim, among others.
 He has won seven Grammy Awards, including Producer of the Year, Non-Classical.
 Rolling Stone ranked him number 56 on the list of 100 Greatest Artists of All Time.
 Outside of music, Dre has acted in films such as Set It Off, The Wash, and Training Day.

-Accusations of Dr. Dre's violence against women have been widely publicized.
+Accusations of Dr. Dre's violence toward women have been widely publicized.
 In 1991 he pled no contest to his assault of television host Dee Barnes, for which he was given two years' probation; a related civil suit was settled out of court.
 In 2015, ex-partner Michel'le accused him of domestic violence.
 Another of his ex-partners made further accusations, and was granted a restraining order against him.
 Former labelmate Tairrie B claimed that Dre assaulted her at a party in 1990.
 Following the release of his third album, Compton (2015), he issued a public apology.